mpaperno/qgroundcontrol_aq/README.md

 ```
 git clone https://github.com/AutoQuad/qgroundcontrol_aq.git
+cd qgroundcontrol_aq
 git submodule update --init
 ```

-### Fork the Repository
-If you plan to contribute to the development of QGC, you will want this option, which also requires that you have Git set up.
-To fork the QGC repository, do the following:

-Goto GitHub Help and see Fork A Repo
-Fork the QGC Repo
-Update Submodules

 ## Building QGroundControl
 QGroundControl builds are supported for OSX, Linux and Windows.
-Qt versions 4.8.6 and 5.x are supported (Qt5 recommended, tested up to 5.4 at time of writing).
+Qt versions 4.8.6 and 5.x are supported (Qt5 recommended, tested up to 5.5.1 at time of writing).
 See the individual sections below for specific requirements for each OS.

 In general we recommend installing the latest Qt libraries and development environment (QtCreator), as this will provide the simplest and most tested build setup.

 **If you get errors about missing MAVLink variables/functions** then you need to read the part above about git *submodule update* or *downloading the mavlink headers* manually.

-**To build without Text-To-Speech** (and skip the corresponding optional, possibly onerous, steps below), you need to add "NO_TEXT_TO_SPEECH" to your
-Qt DEFINES variable.
-You can do this by un-commenting "#DEFINES += NO_TEXT_TO_SPEECH" in qgroundcontrol_aq.pro.
+**To build without Text-To-Speech** you need to add "NO_TEXT_TO_SPEECH" to your Qt DEFINES variable.
+You can do this by un-commenting "#DEFINES += NO_TEXT_TO_SPEECH" in qgroundcontrol_aq.pro or adding the DEFINE line to your build configuration in QtCreator.
+On Linux, speech support will be automatcially disabled if the required development files are not found.

 ### Common Instructions